Canal Convergence 2019: Request for Interactive Public Art Proposals

-Waterview Public Art Project
+Scottsdale Gateway Marker Public Art Project

-Total Project Budget: Up to $2,000,000
+Total Project Budget: $97,500

 Project Description and Scope

-The budget for the project is inclusive of all costs associated with the project including the artist selection process, design costs, artist’s fee, fabrication, site prep, and installation.
-The budget includes all costs for travel for site visits, community meetings, and meetings between the artist and the project design team.
+The budget for the project is inclusive of all costs associated with the design phase of this project, including the artist selection process and design costs.
+The budget includes all costs for travel for site visits, community meetings, and meetings between the artist and affected stakeholders.
 The budget also includes all taxes and insurance.

 Selection Process and Criteria

 All artists residing nationally or internationally are eligible to apply.

-Applications are being accepted via the callforentry.org web site.
+Applications are being accepted via the callforentry.org website.

-Specific proposals are not requested at this stage in the process.
+Specific proposals are not requested at this stage in the process, only a preliminary design idea.
 If you are selected as a finalist, then you will be asked to develop your proposal.

 · Image Identification List: An image identification list corresponding to the submitted digital images.
 Each image should include: image number, artist’s name, title, year, media, location and project budget, dimensions, commissioning agency, collaborators or design professionals (if applicable).

 · Resume or CV: Current professional resume or curriculum vitae (CV) including artist address, email, and phone number.
 Teams must submit one resume/CV per team member.

-· Three Professional References: Include name, title and affiliation, phone number and email address.
+· Three Professional References: Include name, title and affiliation, phone number, and email address.
 References should be able to speak to your ability to provide services for a public art project of similar size and scope.